OSCE calls for effort to jumpstart Ukraine peace process

 But the prerequisite was rebuilding trust among the parties, Greminger said.
 “We need some political leadership ... and we need to do that now because we are on the brink of major conflict,” he said.

-Greminger said he hoped Ukraine could agree at Friday’s meeting to some concessions on a dispute over visas that prompted Russian military officers to withdraw from a Ukrainian-Russian ceasefire control group in December.
+Greminger said he hoped Ukraine could agree to some concessions on a dispute over visas that prompted Russian military officers to withdraw from a Ukrainian-Russian ceasefire control group in December.

 Reporting by Andrea Shalal; Editing by Peter Graff and Andrew Heavens